 Bag limit (outside of restricted areas): a combined total of 0.5 litres of swimming shrimp from one or more species.

-- You can't collect prawns in waters less than 2 m deep (the intertidal zone) in Port Phillip Bay - see pages 44-45. - You can't collect swimming shrimp in Marine Parks and Sanctuaries.
+You can't collect prawns in waters less than 2 m deep (the intertidal zone) in Port Phillip Bay - see pages 45-46.

+You can't collect swimming shrimp in Marine Parks and Sanctuaries (see page 43).

 Swimming shrimp